 Impact Solutions is a technology transfer company, taking academic research and creating real-world solutions.

-November 29th.
+New Date January 10th 2025.
 John Ferguson, Binn Group “Transitioning to a regenerative economy – in Perthshire”

 Continuing our recycling theme, John is head of strategy at Binn group – Scotland’s largest independent waste management provider.